Published in Sunday Mid-day, 17 Jan 2010

 The sage looked at the king in disbelief.
 “Are you so stupid?”

 The king was stung by the question, “What!
 What do mean stupid?”

-And the sage replied, “You fool, why did you have to color the whole city blue?
-Would it not have been simpler if you had just worn goggles with blue colored glasses?”
+And the sage replied, “You fool, why did you have to colour the whole city blue?
+Would it not have been simpler if you had just worn goggles with blue coloured glasses?”